- By 2030, the automotive industry will be split into two types of manufacturing: shared and customised.

 The dream of everyone zipping along in autonomous vehicles may not yet have materialised, but the automotive industry is changing dramatically nevertheless.

-A report by PwC’s consulting business, Strategy&, Transforming vehicle production by 2030, predicts that in just over 10 years, vehicle production will be split between standardised ‘on demand’ rental cars and custom vehicles for those still wanting to drive, or be driven, in their own.
+A report by PwC’s consulting business, Strategy&, Transforming vehicle production by 2030, predicts that in just over 10 years, vehicle production will be split between standardised ‘on demand’ rental cars and custom vehicles for those still wanting to drive, or be driven, on their own.

 The effect on the auto industry will be immense.
 Both types of vehicles will require a high level of automation in production, with the traditional workforce expected to be cut by at least 50%.
 Employees who remain will be those who embrace new skills such as data management.
-Automakers as businesses will also face disruption, as suppliers continue to take on more of their traditional manufacturing work.
+Automakers will also face disruption, as suppliers continue to take on more of their traditional manufacturing work.

 A tale of two